GuiGui2/Fabric-Workshop-CA/labs/composer/README.md

 2. This lab document assumes your lab instructors have already started your VPN for you.
 If you cannot get the next step to work, please ask a lab instructor for assistance.

-3. **Open** PuTTy and **select** the preconfigured session showing the IP address of your guest to connect to your LinuxONE guest.
+3. **Open** your terminal and use ssh or PuTTy to connect to your guest..
 Once you're connected you should see something like the image below.

    ```
    Welcome to Ubuntu 17.10 (GNU/Linux 4.13.0-43-generic s390x)